Ivan (footballer, born 1992)

-Ivan Aparecido da Silva (born 25 August 1992), simply known as Ivan, is a Brazilian footballer who plays for Goiás as a right back.
+Ivan Aparecido Martins (born 25 August 1992), simply known as Ivan, is a Brazilian footballer who plays as a right back.

 Club career

 Born in Jaú, São Paulo, Ivan graduated with Portuguesa's youth setup.
 On 15 July 2011, he made his first team debut, starting in a 2–1 away win against Boa Esporte for the Série B championship.

 Ivan made his Série A debut on 23 June 2012, starting and scoring the game's only in a home success against São Paulo.
 He would subsequently appear rarely, spending the campaign as a backup to Luis Ricardo.

 On 7 February 2014 Ivan signed for Coritiba, being immediately loaned to Campeonato Paulista strugglers Atlético Sorocaba.
 He returned to Coxa in May, and made his debut for the club on 14 September, playing the full 90 minutes in a 1–2 away loss against Santos.